Caitlin Garcia-Ahern | Founder + TRIP LEADER

 Fusing her backgrounds in artistic design, sociology and education with her love for travel and human connection, Thread Caravan was a natural evolution in Caitlin’s path.

 While she has experience with various mediums (ceramics, painting and glass blowing to name a few), textiles remain her primary source of creative inspiration.

-Originally from Atlanta, Georgia, Caitlin has also called New Orleans, New York, Maui, Cambodia and Guatemala home.
+Originally from Atlanta, Georgia, Caitlin has also called New Orleans, New York, Maui, Cambodia, Guatemala and now Mexico home.
 She believes people are the key to getting to know a place and seeks to create authentic connection wherever she is.

 Estefania Gamarra | Panama Guide

 Originally from Bolivia, but having called Denver, Colorado home for several years, Stef decided to embark on a backpacking journey through South and Central America en route to Mexico.
 When she arrived in Guna Yala, Panama, she effortlessly decided to stay.
 Nine months living with a Guna community has since turned into buying her own sailboat, starting a charter company and living the island life for several years and counting.

 Stef's laid back and positive attitude is infectious.
 When spending time with Stef during our Panama trip, you'll quickly adapt to the island lifestyle yourself.

 Kandra is part of the Guna indigenous group and spent her childhood living on the Guna Yala islands.
 When she was of age, she got permission from the community elders to venture to Panama City to study sustainable tourism at university.

 Kandra frequently returns to Guna Yala, facilitating small-scale tours in the area.
 She speaks Spanish and Guna.
 In addition to acting as our Guna language translator and artisan liaison, she has a wealth of knowledge to offer about her culture and heritage.